• Skip to primary navigation

 Instructions

-• Add the milk, butter, sugar, and coffee grounds to a microwave safe bowl.
+• Add the milk, butter, and sugar to a microwave safe bowl.

 • Heat in 30 second increments until the butter is completely melted and the mixture is hot.
 Stir well to combine, then leave to cool to just above room temperature.